Charm City Cross Technical Guide 2017

 Note: For the races with combined fields the 135 field limit is for the COMBINED field, not each individual field.

 BikeReg will be set up such that once the limit has been reached for the combined field registration will close for each of the individual fields within that combined field.

 The course will be open for inspection and warm-up approximately 15minutes prior to each event.
 The officials will make an announcement when the course has been opened for inspection.
 Warming up on the course during an event is strictly prohibited and will not be tolerated.
+Violations can result in disqualification.
 We suggest you inspect the course at least two slots before your race as you will need to get to the starting grid 15 minutes before your start time for staging.

 This is a traditional Charm City Cross course looping through historic DRUID HILL PARK.

 -A Combination of pavement, flagstone walkway, grass, dirt, sand, and obstacles will be used.